Foxy/eleventy-fundraising-minisite/README.md

 npm run start
 ```

-If you're using the HMAC signing functionality, create a file called `secrets.sh` with the following:
+If you're using the HMAC signing functionality, create a file called `secrets.sh` with the following (replacing the `abc123` with your store secret):

 ```bash
 export FOXYSTORESECRET=abc123